A Serre weight conjecture for geometric Hilbert modular forms in characteristic p: introduction

-We review and develop several useful general tools before specialising to the inert quadratic case, beginning with the theory of $\Theta$-operators in \S\ref{sec:Theta}.
-For this, we again proceed by adapting the treatment in \cite{AG}, but in doing so we introduce some new perspectives which we feel simplify and clarify some aspects of their construction.
+We have already indicated how the perspective afforded by Conjectures~\ref{conj:geomweights} and~\ref{conj:algvsgeomweights} leads to new results on the geometry of Shimura varieties and mod $p$ automorphic forms, as in \cite{DK} and \cite{DKS}.
+On the other hand, progress on these conjectures evidently requires more geometric input than was needed for the proof of the algebraic Serre weight conjecture of \cite{BDJ}.
+To that end, we review and develop several useful general tools in the context of Hilbert modular varieties, beginning with the theory of $\Theta$-operators in \S\ref{sec:Theta}.
+We again proceed by adapting the treatment in \cite{AG}, but in doing so we introduce some new perspectives which we feel simplify and clarify some aspects of their construction.
 (See Remark~\ref{rmk:logdiffs} and the proof of Theorem~\ref{thm:theta}.)
+Furthermore the approach taken here leads to a substantial improvement on the results in \cite{AG} on $\Theta$-operators when $p$ is ramified in $F$; see~\cite{PRtheta}.

 In the last few sections, we make critical use of $q$-expansions.
 Most of \S\ref{sec:qexpansions} is a straightforward application of standard methods and results describing $q$-expansions and the effect on them of Hecke operators.
-We also construct partial Frobenius operators, whose image we relate to the kernel of partial $\Theta$-operators in Theorem~\ref{thm:Phiv}, generalising a result of Katz~\cite{K2}.
+In addition to this, we construct partial Frobenius operators, whose image we relate to the kernel of partial $\Theta$-operators in Theorem~\ref{thm:Phiv}; this argument is (to our knowledge) new, and the result generalises a theorem of Katz~\cite{K2}.
+These results are further generalised in~\cite{PRtheta} to the case where $p$ is ramified in $F$.

-In \S\ref{sec:eigenforms} we prove various technical results on eigenforms and their $q$-expansions.
-We also study the behaviour of the minimal weight for $\rho$ as $l$ varies (see Theorem~\ref{thm:thetarho}), and prove that if an eigenform of algebraic weight is ordinary at a prime over $p$, then so is the associated Galois representation (Theorem~\ref{thm:ordinary}).
+In \S\ref{sec:eigenforms} we first prove various technical results on eigenforms and their $q$-expansions.
+We then study the behaviour of the minimal weight for $\rho$ as $l$ varies (see Theorem~\ref{thm:thetarho}), and prove that if an eigenform of algebraic weight is ordinary at a prime over $p$, then so is the associated Galois representation (Theorem~\ref{thm:ordinary}).